JeremyRubin/pleb.fi/content/potluck/_index.md

 - Pre conference chat!
 ### Workshops
 - Should come later in the day
-- If there is a lot of 'similar content' run them as a 10 minute per workshop 'pitch' and then 1 hour breakout groups.
 - strongly advise that all workshops can run in a Docker Container
 - Have participants download the material beforehand, or run a local FTP server or something for file sharing.
 Otherwise this will crash your network and no one can follow along.
+#### Speed Round Workshops
+- If there is a lot of 'similar content' workshops (e.g. cool new API for Lightning Network) run them as a 10 minute per workshop 'pitch' and then 1 hour breakout groups.
+- Breakout groups focus on engagement with instructors and hands on --> try to make sure that there are enough workshops:participants to prevent overcrowding.
+- Dockerized format a must.
+- Small Sat bounties for completion a great idea; cap it at ~$100 so as not to compete on who pays for eyeballs (ok for organizers to reimburse)

 # Tech